-Types of exposure that wholesale distributors need to protection from:
+Types of exposure that wholesale distributors need protection from:

-Property exposures: If you are storing product, then you have concerns of inventory loss and damage from fire, smoke or water.
-Make sure all electrical wiring and equipment is up to code to prevent fires.
+If you are storing products, then you have the risk of inventory loss and damage from fire, smoke, or water.
+Make sure all electrical wiring and equipment are up to code to prevent fires.
 Many products are made of plastic, which could cause toxic fumes when burned.
-Install a monitored fire alarm system, sprinkler systems and have fire extinguishers on hand.
-Keep a "no smoking" warehouse, install a monitored security system and hire security guards to protect your warehousing facilities.
+Install a monitored fire alarm system and a sprinkler system, and have fire extinguishers on hand.
+Make sure your warehouse is a non-smoking facility, install a monitored security system, and hire security guards to protect your warehousing facilities.

-Products liability exposure: Are you importing product from foreign manufacturers?
-Talk to your agents about this, especially if you are white labeling these.
-Furthermore, make sure you buy product from authorized manufacturers and manufacturer representatives to avoid counterfeit liability issues.
+Are you importing products from foreign manufacturers?
+Talk to your agents about this, especially if you are white labeling the products.
+Furthermore, make sure you buy the products from authorized manufacturers and manufacturer representatives to avoid counterfeit liability issues.
 Make sure all products are marked for easy access in case the product is recalled.

-Automobile exposure: Your biggest liabilities come from delivery vehicles.
+Your biggest liabilities come from delivery vehicles.
 Do you own tractor trailers you use or lease for your business?
 Make sure all drivers have the proper CDL licensing.
-Another liability comes from the vehicles your sales people use.
-Make sure all drivers of company vehicles have DMV back ground checks on the driving habits.
+Another liability comes from the vehicles your salespeople use.
+Make sure to do DMV background checks on all drivers of company vehicles.
 Provide employee safety training.
 Institute random drug and alcohol testing for all drivers.
-Do you have forklifts for loading and loading trucks and stocking warehouse shelving?
+Do you have forklifts for loading and unloading trucks and stocking warehouse shelving?
 If so, make sure all employees are properly trained and certified.
-Keep all vehicles are properly maintained and be sure to keep copies of all maintenance records.
+Keep all vehicles properly maintained and be sure to keep copies of all maintenance records.

-Workers compensation exposure: Back injuries, hernias, sprains, and strains come from improper lifting.
+Back injuries, hernias, sprains, and strains come from improper lifting.
 Take the time to teach proper lifting techniques.
-Provide the safety equipment necessary for the employees to properly do their jobs.
+Provide the safety equipment necessary for employees to properly do their jobs.
 Make sure all forklift drivers get safety training.
-Are all warehouse shelving secured to the cement floor?
-Take the time to keep warehouse floors free of spills and product that could cause slips, trips and falls.
+Are all warehouse shelves secured to the cement floor?
+Take the time to keep warehouse floors free of spills and products that could cause slips, trips, and falls.